jorisvink/gospel/README.md

 # Weetany.

-Gospel, a gospel plugin for WeeChat.
+Gospel, a litany plugin for WeeChat.

 Supports signaling, 1:1 chats and group chats.